Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/scrollspy.md

 ---
 layout: docs
 title: Scrollspy
-description: Automatically update Boosted navigation or list group components based on scroll position to indicate which link is currently active in the viewport.
+description: Automatically update Boosted Innovation Cup navigation or list group components based on scroll position to indicate which link is currently active in the viewport.
 group: components
 aliases:
   - "/docs/components/scrollspy/"